 Jennifer is a 2011 graduate of Western Dakota Tech’s Surgical Technology program and gained her clinical experience at the Billings Montana Clinic.

 Jennifer plans to fast track her medical career by attending Meridian Medical School to obtain her First Assistant degree this summer.

 Jennifer is a lifelong resident of Rapid City and is married with one substitute child, her dog Maisy.
 Jennifer enjoys travel and all outdoor activities.

-Alumni Feature- Dale Ruhoff, Class of 2018
+Alumni Feature- Scott Hall, Class of 2001

 Dale Ruhoff is a welding instructor at Oelrichs High School where he teaches three classes, Intro to Manufacturing for middle school students, Welding I, and Welding II.